Theory of versatile fidelity estimation with confidence: Introduction

 \section{Introduction}

 Quantum information, though a relatively nascent branch of research, has pervaded into many areas of physics and even other subjects like computer science.
 This prevalence is owed to a large part to the wide range of applications that benefit from a quantum approach, such as computation~\cite{ekert1996quantum}, simulation~\cite{Georgescu2014Review}, communication~\cite{gisin2007quantum}, and metrology and sensing~\cite{degen2017quantum, giovannetti2011advances}.
 All of these applications require us to accurately and reliably prepare a desired quantum state.
 Yet, \emph{verifying} that the experimentally prepared state is indeed what we intended is a non-trivial task.
 A commonly used metric to judge the success of state preparation is the fidelity between the target state $\rho$ and the prepared state $\sigma$.
 When the target state is pure, the fidelity is simply given as $F(\rho, \sigma) = \tr(\rho \sigma)$~\cite{Nielsen2000}.
+While we focus on fidelity estimation here, our method can be used to estimate the expectation value of any observable.